Key Takeaways

 You started this business with your best friend.
 You both put in everything—money, time, relationships.
 Now you can't stand being in the same room.
 Every decision is a fight.
 You want to know what it takes to get out, or to get him out.
 And you're just now discovering that you never actually wrote any of this down.

 This is how partnership disputes usually begin.
-Not with fraud or theft, but with the slow realization that two people who started with shared vision now have incompatible goals—and no roadmap for separation.
+Not with fraud or theft, but with the slow realization that two people who started with shared vision now have incompatible goals — and no roadmap for separation.
+The business that once energized both partners becomes a source of daily conflict, resentment, and eventually legal exposure that neither anticipated when the partnership was formed.

 Why These Disputes Get Ugly